-Only six of those amendments have dealt with the structure of government.
+Since the Constitution's adoption in 1791 with the ten amendments known as the Bill of Rights, the original document has been changed only 17 times.
+Six of those amendments deal with the structure of government.
 With the exception of Prohibition and its revocation, the other amendments have been to protect or expand the rights already guaranteed in the Constitution and the Bill of Rights.

-Over the years, there have been many proposals to alter the Constitution.
-If the Constitution has rarely been amended, it is in no small part because its authors made it difficult to tamper with.
-Amendments must follow one of two routes.
-Under the one followed by all amendments to date, two-thirds majorities of each house of Congress vote their approval and three quarters of the state legislatures add their ratification.
-Under the second route, two-thirds of the states may vote to call a constitutional convention, whose proposed amendments must be ratified by three-fourths of the state legislatures.
+There have been many proposals to alter the Constitution, but its authors intentionally made that difficult.
+Amendments must follow one of two paths.
+All amendments to date have followed the same path: two-thirds majorities of each house of Congress vote their approval and three-quarters of the state legislatures then ratify the amendment.
+Under the second path, two-thirds of the states may vote to call a constitutional convention, whose proposed amendments must be ratified by three-fourths of the state legislatures.

-The 12th Amendment, ratified in 1804, had electors vote separately for president and vice president.
-Until then, the candidate with the most Electoral College votes became president, and the runner up, vice president.
+The 12th Amendment (1804) had electors vote separately for president and vice president.
+Until then, the candidate with the most Electoral College votes became president, and the runner up became vice president.

 Slavery generated four amendments.
-The 13th Amendment, ratified in 1865, abolished slavery.
-The 14th Amendment was adopted in 1868 to protect the civil rights of former slaves.
+The 13th Amendment (1865) abolished slavery.
+The 14th Amendment (1868) protected the civil rights of former slaves.
 It granted citizenship to all people born in the United States.
-Two years later, the 15th Amendment declared that the right to vote shall not be abridged on account of race or previous condition of servitude.
+Two years later, the 15th Amendment declared that the right to vote shall not be abridged due to race or previous condition of servitude.